MatterCoder/matterflow-docs/README.md

 # Matterflow Documentation

 Welcome to the **Matterflow Documentation Repository**!
 This project supports the **Matterflow Project**, which streamlines the processing, transformation, and streaming of data from **Matter-enabled IoT devices**.
 The Matterflow project also supports a standalone Docker based deployment for non Homeassistant use-cases.
 With Matterflow, you can unlock the full potential of your smart home setup, integrating seamlessly with cloud and AI applications.
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+We host this website on Netlify at this URL [Matterflow.cloud](https://www.matterflow.cloud/).

 ## Key Features